Student numbers dataset

 - In 2015, Year 7 in Qld and WA was moved from a primary school year to a secondary school year.
 This change affected the number and proportion of primary and secondary students for these states and nationally from 2015.

-- In 2018, a proportion of South Australian government students undertook a study load greater than 1 full-time equivalent (FTE) load.
+- In 2018 to 2020, a proportion of South Australian government students undertook a study load greater than 1 full-time equivalent (FTE) load.
 The study load component which exceeds 1.0 FTE for a single student has been excluded from these data.

 See Glossary for definitions of school level, school sector, special school and full-time equivalent (FTE) and for further information on the NSSC.